Douglas Kirkland: Career

 Kirkland first worked for a printing studio in Richmond, Virginia.
 He then served as Sherwin Greenberg's assistant for a year starting in 1957.
 He was subsequently employed by Look magazine.
 It was in that capacity that he was allocated a photo session with Marilyn Monroe in 1961.
 The photos, taken only a few months prior to her death, became some of the most noteworthy ones of her, thereby kick-starting his career.

 Over the years, various notable persons later posed for Kirkland, from the great photography innovator Man Ray and photographer/painter Jacques Henri Lartigue to Dr. Stephen Hawking.
-Entertainment celebrities he photographed included Romy Schneider, Audrey Hepburn, Mick Jagger, Sting, Björk, Arnold Schwarzenegger, Morgan Freeman, Orson Welles, Andy Warhol, Oliver Stone, Mikhail Baryshnikov, Leonardo DiCaprio, Coco Chanel, Marlene Dietrich, Brigitte Bardot, Judy Garland, Elizabeth Taylor, Sophia Loren, Catherine Deneuve, Michael Jackson, Paris Hilton, and Diana Ross.
+Entertainment celebrities he photographed included Romy Schneider, Audrey Hepburn, Mick Jagger, Sting, Björk, Arnold Schwarzenegger, Morgan Freeman, Orson Welles, Andy Warhol, Oliver Stone, Mikhail Baryshnikov, Angelina Jolie, Leonardo DiCaprio, Coco Chanel, Marlene Dietrich, Brigitte Bardot, Judy Garland, Elizabeth Taylor, Sophia Loren, Catherine Deneuve, Michael Jackson, Paris Hilton, and Diana Ross.
 Kirkland's portrait of Charlie Chaplin is at the National Portrait Gallery in London.

 Kirkland was contracted for work around the world and worked in the motion picture industry as a special photographer on more than 150 films.
 These included 2001: A Space Odyssey, The Sound of Music, Sophie's Choice, Out of Africa, The Pirate Movie, Butch Cassidy and the Sundance Kid, Romancing the Stone, Titanic, and Moulin Rouge!.
 Some of his famous film shots include John Travolta in the dance sequence from Saturday Night Fever, a portrait of Judy Garland crying, and the March 1976 Playboy pictorial of Margot Kidder.
 In 1995 Kirkland received a Lifetime Achievement Award from the American motion pictures Society of Operating Cameramen.

 Kirkland's picture book, Titanic (1998), was the first of its kind to reach No.1 on the New York Times Best Seller list and did so on both the hardcover and paperback lists.
 He followed this with the book project titled A Life in Pictures, which was released in 2013.